 Mike also might receive much more for pain and suffering, which Indiana law also allows him to be compensated for.
 Depending on the severity of his pain, he could receive an equal amount for pain and suffering or possibly even more.

 Rear-end collisions are often more than mere “fender benders.”
 Instead, our clients have suffered serious injuries that warrant serious compensation.
-After a crash, you should receive medical treatment and then meet with a lawyer for a free consultation.
+After a crash, you should receive medical treatment and then meet with a rear-end accident lawyer in Fort Wayne for a free consultation.